vineela12/PractiseSession/README.md

-PractiseSession
+PracticeSession
 ===============

-This Repository contains simple Examples which i practised.
+This repository contains simple examples which I practised.